 Unfortunately, that goes out the window if your ears are blocked.
 Still, if the person sleeping next to you is a light sleeper, they’ll catch any noise you don’t.
 So this could be a non-issue — just let them worry about would-be burglars!

-Can Your Headphones Break if You Sleep on Them?
+Will Headphones Break if You Sleep With Them?

 Believe it or not, most people aren’t particularly worried about the potential health risks of sleeping with headphones on.
 However, they’d rather avoid having to buy a new pair of headphones if the ones they use break during the night.
 But how seriously should you take this concern?